 Do you suspect that you and your partner are having fertility issues?

-If so, your next step is to speak with your OB/GYN and get referrals to fertility specialists in your area.
-In most cases, we recommend couples see a fertility specialist if the woman is 34 or younger and has tried to conceive for 12 months or more.
+In most cases it is recommended that couples see a fertility specialist if the woman is 34 or younger and has tried to conceive for 12 months or more.
 For women 35 years and older, we recommend seeing a specialist after trying unsuccessfully for six months or longer.
 You may also opt to see a specialist if you have had more than three miscarriages in a row.

 6 of the Most Common Infertility Tests